 Our direct research and development expenses are tracked on a program-by-program basis and consist primarily of internal and external costs, such as employee costs, including salaries and stock-based compensation, other internal costs, fees paid to consultants, central laboratories, contractors and CROs in connection with our clinical and preclinical trial development activities.
-We use internal resources to manage our clinical and preclinical trial development activities.
+We use internal resources to manage our clinical and preclinical trial development activities and perform data analysis for such activities.